top of page

 A sudden budget cut threatens the completion of a high-profile project; you must adjust the scope and resources while maintaining team morale and stakeholder confidence.

-Sandra Nilsen, General Manager of Design and Engineering, BESIX Watpac
+Sandra Nilsen, General Manager - Design and Engineering, BESIX Watpac

 Scenario 4: Leading through a Project Crisis